jdebroux/FinalProject/README.md

 tools, search by tool name, see results on a map, and begin a rental transaction.
 All users can see their tool rental transactions and list of tools, and update their profile information.
-### Description
+### Viewing the project
-Hosted live on AWS (18.222.90.180:8080/ToolDepot) Login credentials for Admin: username: admin password: admin Login credentials for User: username: joe password: joe
+Hosted live on AWS (18.222.90.180:8080/ToolDepot)
+* Login credentials for Admin: username: admin password: admin
+* Login credentials for User: username: joe password: joe
 ### Technologies Used
 * Java, JPA
 * Spring Boot, Spring Security, Spring Tool Suite